Bob Murphy correctly described a bubble:

 DA: So why is the price what it is?
 Why did the price dip up and down today between $175 and $233?

-SD: The price depends on only one thing, the cash needs of the sellers at the moment.
+SD: The price depends on the cash needs of the sellers at the moment, and on any bad news causing a panic among the speculators, such as mtgox going bankrupt, say.

 DA: So what will happen?